emilyleheg/urbanheat_conservationareas/README.md

 # Spatial Relationships between Urban Heat Rank and Heritage Conservation Areas
-A data analysis project exploring relationships between Urban Heat Islands and heritage conservation areas in London.
+A data analysis project exploring relationships between Urban Heat Islands and heritage conservation areas in London, and accompanying policy report.
+This work was done as coursework for my MSc in Urban Data Science and Analytics.

 Datasets used:
 Arup, 2024.
 Properties Vulnerable to Heat Impacts in London.
 London Datastore.
 [Online].
 [Accessed 2 May 2025].
 Available from: https://data.london.gov.uk/dataset/properties-vulnerable-to-heat-impacts-in-london